Probe for bound states of SU(3) fermions and colour deconfinement

 {\it Conclusion --} In this paper, we studied the bound states of attracting three-component fermions through the frequency of the persistent current $I(\phi)$ both at zero and finite temperature.
-To this end, we apply a combination of Bethe ansatz and numerical methods (exact diagonalization and Lanczos methods) that, especially for the finite temperature results, are among the very few non-perturbative approaches that can be applied to our system.
-The key for our analysis is based on the fact that the {\it{effective}} flux quantum, defined by the frequency of $I(\phi)$ provides information on the nature of the particles involved in $I(\phi)$~\cite{leggett1991,byers1961theoretical,naldesi2019rise,chetcuti2020persistent}.
-For our specific system of attractive three-component fermions, such a frequency {\it indicates that in our system three-colour bound states are formed, irrespective of the number of particles}.
-This is the $N=3$ case of the general feature we find for $SU(N)$ {\it attracting} fermions whose bound states are formed by $N$ particles; it should be contrasted with the case of {\it repulsive} interaction and attractive bosons in which the frequency is fixed by the number of particles (and not by $N$).
-Our analysis shows that one can clearly distinguish between trions and CSFs: the first are characterized by the persistent currents of all the three species displaying a periodicity that is increasingly reduced by interaction until reaching $1/3$ of the original periodicity (for large interaction); CSFs, instead, result in persistent currents displaying two different periodicities for the different species --see Fig.~\ref{fig:main}.
+To this end, we apply a combination of Bethe ansatz and numerical methods that, especially for the finite temperature results, are among the very few non-perturbative approaches that can be applied to our system.
+Our analysis hinges on the fact that the {\it{effective}} flux quantum, defined by the frequency of $I(\phi)$ provides information on the nature of the particles involved in $I(\phi)$~\cite{leggett1991,byers1961theoretical,naldesi2019rise,chetcuti2020persistent}.
+For our specific system of attractive SU(3) fermions, such a frequency {\it indicates that three-colour bound states are formed, irrespective of the number of particles}.
+This $N=3$ case is the general feature we find for SU($N$) {\it attracting} fermions whose bound states are formed by $N$ particles; in contrast to {\it repulsive} fermions and attractive bosons in which the frequency is fixed by the number of particles.
+Our analysis can clearly distinguish between trions and CSFs: the first are characterized by the persistent currents of the three species displaying a periodicity that is increasingly reduced by interaction until reaching $1/3$ of the original periodicity (for large interaction); CSFs, instead, result in persistent currents having two different periodicities for the different species --Fig.~\ref{fig:main}.